worldcoin/open-iris/IRIS_PERFORMANCE_CARD.md

 > **Note**: IRIS* is an optimised version of IRIS to accommodate high-resolution images captured by the Orb.

-Because of the high quality image capture enabled by the Orb and the effectiveness of iris encoding enabled by IRIS*, we are able to achieve high accuracy with FNMR less than 0.0001 at FMR of 0.000001 in WLD-InHouse-v2 dataset.
+Note that in the above public dataset tests, errors are mainly caused by poor image quality due to offgaze, motion blur and occlusion.
+These errors are greatly reduced in our WLD-InHouse-v2 dataset due to the auto-focus capability and stringent image quality control of the Orb.
+Together with the effectiveness of iris encoding enabled by IRIS*, we are able to achieve high accuracy with FNMR less than 0.0001 at FMR of 0.000001 in WLD-InHouse-v2 dataset.

 ## References